peter-mcconnell/peter-mcconnell/README.md

 I’m still an engineer at heart and remain hands-on with architecture, distributed systems, performance engineering and difficult production problems.

 Most of my professional work is closed-source.
-Here you’ll mostly find experiments and side projects around Go, C, Linux, eBPF, Kubernetes and cloud infrastructure.
+Here you’ll mostly find experiments and side projects around Go, Python, Linux, eBPF, Containers and cloud infrastructure.

 - 🔭 Building things that matter for the masses
 - 🌱 Always curious